benhmoore/DatasetForge/README.md

 ```
 docker exec -it datasetforge-backend-1 python -m app.cli create-user
 ```

+### Database corruption or inconsistency
+If you're experiencing database issues, you can use the database management commands:
+1. First, check the status: `python -m app.cli database-status`
+2. If needed, reset the database: `python -m app.cli reset-database`
+3. After resetting, you'll need to create users again: `python -m app.cli create-user`

+Remember that resetting the database will delete all data, but a backup is automatically created and can be restored if needed.

 ### Connection Issues with Ollama
 If you're having trouble connecting to Ollama: